-The GOP's favorite climate excuse makes a comeback in the Trump administration.
+The GOP's favorite climate excuse makes a comeback in the Trump administration

 The GOP regularly cycles through reasons for ignoring the scientific consensus that humans are largely responsible for climate change.
 The "I'm not a scientist" line is one of the most famous of these excuses.
 Marco Rubio, Rick Scott, and Jeb Bush have all used it.

 The phrase became so well known that President Barack Obama had his own rejoinder: "I've heard some folks try to dodge the evidence by saying they're not scientists—that we don’t have enough information to act.
 Well, I'm not a scientist, either.
 But you know what?
-I know a lot of really good scientists at NASA, and NOAA, and at our major universities."
+I know a lot of really good scientists at NASA and NOAA and at our major universities."